michael website final

 Senior Fellow

-Dr Michael Johnston is a Senior Fellow at the New Zealand Initiative.
-He leads the workstream on education.
+Michael is a Senior Fellow at The New Zealand Initiative.
+He leads the Initiative’s work on education.
+He is a cognitive psychologist with a background in literacy research, educational assessment and psychometrics.

 Phone: 044990790